Meet a Certified Lactation Counselor

 Additional lactation certification options include becoming an international board-certified lactation consultant (IBCLC) or pursuing Breastfeeding Counselor Certification (CBC).

 IBCLCs perform many of the same duties as CLCs but already hold licenses as healthcare professionals.

-To become IBCLCs, nurses, midwives, or other healthcare professionals complete 90 hours of education covering human lactation or breastfeeding, gain 1,000 hours of lactation-specific clinical experience, and take the IBCLC exam.
+To become an IBCLC, a healthcare professional must complete 90 hours of education covering human lactation or breastfeeding, gain 1,000 hours of lactation-specific clinical experience, and pass the IBCLC exam.

 CBC certification counts among the specialty areas in nursing.
-CBC nurses provide counseling and education in lactation management to their patients.
-Actively licensed RNs can earn lactation consultant certification by working with lactating women for at least a year or completing a two-day lactation management course and taking the Prepared Childbirth Educators' CBC exam.
+CBC nurses provide counseling and education in lactation management for their patients.
+Actively licensed RNs can earn lactation consultant certification by working with lactating individuals for at least a year or completing a two-day lactation management course and taking the Prepared Childbirth Educators' CBC exam.